urycherd/pipex/README.md

 - file1 and file2 are file names.
 - cmd1 and cmd2 are shell commands with their parameters.

-Its behave exactly the same as the shell command below:
+Its behave exactly the same as the shell command below:<br/>
 `$> < file1 cmd1 | cmd2 > file2`